 According to Vanessa Gutierrez, a hair and make up artist from Boerne, TX, “to achieve this red, slowly transition from a dark brown/damaged brassy blonde.
 Doing so will give you a beautiful cool toned blonde, that can be transitioned to this gorgeous color.”

-Vanessa states “this red color is a lot of maintenance because reds are stubborn and like to fade fast.”
+She states “this red color is a lot of maintenance because reds are stubborn and like to fade fast.”

-Her best advice for getting this color?
+Her best advice for getting this deep burgundy color?

-“Wash your hair no more than 3 times a week, using cold water and sulfate free shampoo and conditioner.
+“Wash your hair no more than 3 times a week, using cold water and sulfate-free shampoo and conditioner.
 Then, use a dry shampoo for those in between wash days.
 This will help to seal your hair cuticle and the color within it.”